ACEMS/ACEM-BOM2017/README.md

 1. Project ideas can be seen here - https://padlet.com/jessiel_r/yt3u631kfei7
 2. Links to speakers presentations can be found on the prgramme page here - https://github.com/ACEMS/ACEMS-BOM2017/wiki/Workshop-Programme-&-Presentations
-3. You can contribute to individual project discussions on the issues page here - https://github.com/ACEMS/ACEMS-BOM2017/issues
+3. You can contribute to, or create a project discussion, on the [Issues Page](https://github.com/ACEMS/ACEMS-BOM2017/issues) (You will need a GitHub account to comment).

 **Next Step**
 Jessie Roberts will be in touch with the project lead for each of the first priority projects.
 Further details coming soon.